-A stick vac is sorta’ (kinda’) like an electric broom that picks up dust, dirt, hair, fur, cat litter and all manner of debris from hard surface floors and from the surface of low-pile carpet.
+A stick vac is sorta’ (kinda’) like an electric broom that picks up dust, dirt, hair, fur, cat litter, and all manner of debris from hard surface floors and from the surface of the low-pile carpet.

 These stick vacs are unique in that they stand up alone, unlike most of their competitors that must be laid on the floor or hung from a hook.
 Hoover Linx is especially awesome.
 And inexpensive.
 But even Hoover Linx cannot go very long without a decent cleaning and a good bath.

 Linx needs to be emptied and cleaned often or she will stop picking up all the stuff you need to be picked up.
 If your Linx isn’t working as well as it did in the beginning, this photo tutorial is for you.
 If you do not own a cordless stick vac, you will soon once you see how easy this is.
 Just 20 minutes from start to finish.